 Guidance for Adjusted EBITDA loss excludes interest expense, other income (expense), net, provision for income taxes, depreciation and amortization, costs related to acquisitions, stock-based compensation expense, payroll tax expense related to stock-based compensation, and changes to the liabilities for insurance required by regulatory agencies attributable to historical periods, restructuring and related charges, and costs related to the transfer of certain legacy auto insurance liabilities.
+Guidance for Contribution excludes amortization of intangible assets, stock-based compensation expense, payroll tax expense related to stock-based compensation, changes to the liabilities for insurance required by regulatory agencies attributable to historical periods, and restructuring charges, as well as, if applicable, costs related to the transfer of certain legacy auto insurance liabilities.
+Guidance for Contribution Margin is calculated as Contribution for the period divided by revenue for the same period.
 We have not reconciled Adjusted EBITDA guidance to GAAP net income (loss) because we do not provide guidance on GAAP net income (loss) or the reconciling items between Adjusted EBITDA and GAAP net income (loss) as a result of the uncertainty regarding, and the potential variability of, certain of these items, such as stock-based compensation expense.
+We have not reconciled Contribution guidance to GAAP revenue less cost of revenue because we do not provide guidance on GAAP cost of revenue or the reconciling items between Contribution and GAAP revenue less cost of revenue as a result of the uncertainty regarding, and the potential variability of, certain of these items, such as stock-based compensation expense.
 Accordingly, a reconciliation of the non-GAAP financial measure guidance to the corresponding GAAP measure is not available without unreasonable effort.

-Lyft uses Adjusted EBITDA, in conjunction with GAAP measures as part of Lyft’s overall assessment of its performance, including the preparation of Lyft’s annual operating budget and quarterly forecasts, to evaluate the effectiveness of Lyft’s business strategies, and to communicate with Lyft’s board of directors concerning Lyft’s financial performance.
+Lyft uses Adjusted EBITDA, Contribution, and Contribution Margin in conjunction with GAAP measures as part of Lyft’s overall assessment of its performance, including the preparation of Lyft’s annual operating budget and quarterly forecasts, to evaluate the effectiveness of Lyft’s business strategies, and to communicate with Lyft’s board of directors concerning Lyft’s financial performance.
+Contribution and Contribution Margin are measures used by our management to understand and evaluate our operating performance and trends.
+Lyft believes Contribution and Contribution Margin are key measures of Lyft’s ability to achieve profitability and increase it over time.
 Adjusted EBITDA is a key performance measure that Lyft’s management uses to assess Lyft’s operating performance and the operating leverage in Lyft’s business.
 Because Adjusted EBITDA facilitates internal comparisons of our historical operating performance on a more consistent basis, Lyft uses Adjusted EBITDA for business planning purposes.

 Lyft’s definitions may differ from the definitions used by other companies and therefore comparability may be limited.
 In addition, other companies may not publish these or similar metrics.
 Furthermore, these metrics have certain limitations in that they do not include the impact of certain expenses that are reflected in our consolidated statement of operations that are necessary to run our business.
-Thus, Adjusted EBITDA should be considered in addition to, not as a substitute for, or in isolation from, measures prepared in accordance with GAAP.
+Thus, Adjusted EBITDA, Contribution and Contribution Margin should be considered in addition to, not as a substitute for, or in isolation from, measures prepared in accordance with GAAP.

 The information in this Form 8-K is being furnished under Item 7.01 and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liability of such section, nor shall it be deemed incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Exchange Act, regardless of any general incorporation language in such filing, unless expressly incorporated by specific reference in such filing.